 BOOKING 101 - Street Invites

 The first is just like the title says: Invite people off the street.
 All you need is a small pad of paper and a pen.
 Arrive at your gig an hour or two earlier than you need to, and start walking around the block.
-Look for people that are most likely to like your music, and walk up to them and say "Hi, I'm a musician and I'm going to be playing tonight at the ABC club right over there (point to it), and I wanted to invite you to come see me play; do you ever go see live shows around here?"
-Whatever answer you get, you will eventually get to the point of them asking where exactly the club is, and that's when you get your pen and pad out, and write the address of the club, and the time.
-Give it to them, and say you hope to see them there!
+Look for people that are most likely to like your music, and walk up to them and say "Hi, my name is __________ and I'm a musician/singer, and I'm going to be playing tonight over at the ABC club right over there (point to it), and I wanted to invite you to come see me play/sing; do you ever go see live shows there?"
+Whatever answer you get, you will eventually get to the point of them asking where exactly the club is, and that's when you point at it again, or get your pen and pad out, and write the address of the club, and the time, and give it to them.
+Then say you hope to see them there, and for them to come up and say hi too.

 Why use a pad and pen, instead of just giving them a promo card/poster/etc?
 Because people don't like receiving mass marketing materials, especially from an artist directly (it kills the personal touch).
-The big advantage of doing the invites yourself is that people love meeting artists.
+The big advantage of doing the invites yourself is that people love meeting artists and creative types in general.
 That's why they go to local gigs, and why the first thing you want to say is "Hi, I'm a musician...".
 Very few people will get mad at an artist who is introducing him/herself.
-So since this is a personal invite from an artist, the last thing you want to do is break the personal connection by handing out pre-printed stuff of any sort.
+So, since this is a personal invite from an artist, the last thing you want to do is break the personal connection by handing out pre-printed stuff of any sort.
 Everything must be hand-written.
 Many of the fans will even keep the hand-written note as sort of an autograph.

 The second way to do street invites is to knock on doors of apartments, homes, companies and stores in the area around the gig.
-The steps are the same: Knock on the door (or walk in) and say "Hi, I'm a musician and I'm going to be playing tonight at the ABC club right over there (point to it), and I wanted to invite you folks to come see me play; do any of you ever go see live shows around here?"
+The steps are the same: Knock on the door (or walk in) and say "Hi, I'm a musician and I'm going to be playing tonight at the ABC club right over there (point to it), and I wanted to invite you folks to come see me play; do any of you ever go see live shows there?"
 The only change in wording is that you are now inviting more than one person at a time.
-The person you talk to could be a maid in a house, a kid of some parents, a clerk at a front counter, a receptionist in a front office, a security guard in front of a warehouse, a hostess in a restaurant, etc.
+The person you talk to could be a maid in a house, a student at a school, a clerk at a front counter, a receptionist in an office, a security guard in a warehouse, a hostess in a restaurant, etc.

-If you are scared of doing these invites yourself, then there is still hope!
+If you are scared of doing these invites yourself (almost ALL musicians are), then there is still hope!
 Have a friend come along, who is very outgoing.
-Have him/her go to the people and say "Hi, my friend here is a musician, and he's going to be playing tonight at the ABC club right over there (pointing); he wanted to invite you to come see him play; do you ever go see live shows around here?"
+Have him/her go to the people and say "Hi, my friend here is a musician, and he's going to be playing tonight at the ABC club right over there (pointing to it); I wanted to invite you to come see him play; do you ever go see live shows there?"
 It works great!

 Don't be surprised if you get invited to join them for beer, dinner, bbq, a party, a walk around the office, etc. They get real friendly!
 If you have an instrument, have it nearby (but not with you) so you can grab it and do a short performance if needed.
 It's important to not have it with you; that would look too presumptuous.